nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 ## Step 1: Download data to local computer

 * To download data onto your local computer you need to open up a terminal window.
-You can do this by searching (type ++cmd+space++) for "terminal" on your Mac.
+You can do this by searching (type ++command+space++) for "terminal" on your Mac.

 * Make a folder called "GWAS" on your "Desktop" and then navigate to the folder by typing the following commands in your terminal: